veselosky/control-escape/content/_index.md

     cover: "img/launch-platform-square.webp"
 ---

-Control-Escape helps you take control of your digital life and escape the walled gardens of "Big Tech".
+Control-Escape helps you take control of your digital life and escape vendor lock-in.
 Here you can learn to run your own cloud services (self-hosting), control your data, automate digital processes, and code your own tools.